In this blog we look at the law surrounding tree and hedgerow removal and consider the following:

 - is a Protected Species licence needed?

-In all cases consider the EIA (Forestry) (England and Wales) Regulations 1999.
+In all cases consider the Environmental Impact Assessment (EIA) (Forestry) (England and Wales) Regulations 1999.

 Felling Licences for Felling Trees Prior to Full Planning Permission